vatan-prakash/vatan-prakash/README.md

 # 💫 About Me:
-👋 Hi, I'm Vatan Prakash, a front-end developer passionate about creating engaging and user-friendly web experiences.<br><br>💻 Expertise: I specialize in HTML, CSS, and JavaScript, with a strong focus on modern frontend frameworks like React and Next JS.
-I'm experienced in building responsive, accessible, and performant web applications.<br><br>🔧 Skills: My skillset includes UI/UX design, responsive web development, browser compatibility, and version control (Git). <br><br>🌟 Interests: I'm passionate about staying up-to-date with the latest front-end trends, exploring new frameworks and libraries, and experimenting with innovative technologies.
-I enjoy solving challenging problems and creating intuitive user interfaces<br><br>💻 I'm currently working on a project in which users can have the liberty to choose the best stays  and a partner which suits their interests and requirements.<br>      This Application also allows users to manage their listings and reservations in a more concise manner.<br>      Tech used Next JS, Typescript, and Tailwind CSS.<br><br>🚀 I'm actively looking to collaborate on more Front-end projects which will allow me to become more familiar with real-world applications as well as gain knowledge from such projects.<br><br>📫 Let's Connect: Feel free to reach out to me through email (vatanprakash867@gmail.com) or connect with me on LinkedIn (https://www.linkedin.com/in/vatan-prakash-9ab19a211/).<br>I'm excited to collaborate on new projects and contribute to the ever-evolving world of front-end development.
+👋 Hi, I'm Vatan Prakash, a full-stack developer passionate about creating engaging and user-friendly web experiences.

+## 💻 Expertise
+I specialize in HTML, CSS, and JavaScript, focusing on modern frontend frameworks like React and Next.js.
+Additionally, I have extensive experience in backend development using Node.js, Express, and MongoDB, forming the MERN stack.
+I am adept at building responsive, accessible, and performant web applications from end to end.

+## 🔧 Skills
+- **Frontend:** HTML, CSS, JavaScript, React, Next.js, Tailwind CSS
+- **Backend:** Node.js, Express.js
+- **Databases:** MongoDB, SQL, NoSQL
+- **Additional Skills:** UI/UX design, responsive web development, browser compatibility, version control (Git)

+## 🌟 Interests
+I'm passionate about staying up-to-date with the latest web development trends, exploring new frameworks and libraries, and experimenting with innovative technologies.
+I enjoy solving challenging problems, creating intuitive user interfaces, and robust backend solutions.

+## 💻 Current Project
+I'm currently diving deeper into core backend development and working on a project to enhance my backend skills.
+This project focuses on creating scalable and efficient backend systems, utilizing Node.js, Express, MongoDB, and integrating SQL and NoSQL databases to handle diverse data requirements.

+### Previous Project
+I previously worked on a project that allowed users to choose the best stays and partners that suit their interests and requirements.
+This application also enabled users to manage their listings and reservations concisely.
+The tech stack included Next.js, TypeScript, and Tailwind CSS.

+## 🚀 Collaboration
+I'm actively looking to collaborate on more full-stack projects to gain real-world experience and knowledge.
+I am eager to learn from and contribute to new projects that push the boundaries of web development.

+## 📫 Let's Connect
+Feel free to reach out to me via email (vatanprakash867@gmail.com) or connect with me on LinkedIn (https://www.linkedin.com/in/vatan-prakash-9ab19a211/).
+I'm excited to collaborate on new projects and contribute to the ever-evolving world of web development.
 Let's build amazing web experiences together!

 ## 🌐 Socials: